frejahk9/Master-thesis-2026/thesis_work_plan (2).md

 ### Day 1-2: Expand EOF Analysis to Multiple Ensemble Members

-**Goal:** Perform EOF analysis on multiple ensemble members of the same model
+**Goal:** Create masked files for all members and perform EOF analysis on multiple ensemble members of the same model

 **Steps:**

+Make the masks.

 1. **Select your model and members:**
    ```python